 Also found on the mezzanine is the work hand-in area for third/fourth year intercollegiate classes.
-Work will be handed in online in 2022-23.
 Your tutors will provide you with instructions on how to submit your work.

 The building is accessible to undergraduates during the opening hours 8am-6pm, although Health and Safety advice will need to be followed, please check www.maths.ox.ac.uk for the latest guidance on how to use the building.